 Koi Fish Symbolizes Strength

-Because the Koi fish can swim upstream, they are a powerful symbol of strength and steadfastness in adversity.
+Because the Koi fish can swim upstream, they symbolize strength and steadfastness in adversity.
 The koi fish remain strong even when abysmal odds are stacked against them.

 The strength of the koi fish also includes the strength of character.
 The koi can accomplish everything they set forth to accomplish.
-The koi fish works to overcome obstacles until they have the ultimate victory in the face of adversity.
+The koi fish works to overcome obstacles until they have the ultimate victory in facing adversity.

 The koi are so strong that they can even climb steep waterfalls.
 In Japanese culture can even turn into a powerful; dragon.